 If enabled, allows you to automatically associate data in a custom metadata field with an auto-enrolled Mac certificate.
-See Certificate Metadata on page 608 for more information about metadata fields.
+See Certificate Metadata on page 646 for more information about metadata fields.
+Choose an existing metadata string or Boolean field in the dropdown to populate for the certificate, if Use Metadata is enabled.